Sinatra Sessions Revisited

 So I said, I'd talked to Sonny's secretary, and she told me to come in.
 And he said, 'No, it's completely closed, Frank is adamant about this.'
 So luckily, at that very moment, Sonny comes out of the studio and says, 'Hi, Rob.'
 And I said, 'Sonny, oh, I was really looking forward to this.
 But I guess things have changed since I talked to your secretary.'
 And he said, 'What do you mean?'
 And then he said, 'No, that's alright.
 It'll be fine.
 It's not a problem.'
 And he just waved me in.

-And, then I noticed there were no chairs, no holding chairs, no audience!
+And, then I noticed there were no chairs, no folding chairs, no audience!
 And the only other people who were in the studio who weren't musicians were Bill Miller's son and his girlfriend, So two of them.
 And they put up chairs for just the three of us, you know, behind one of the musicians or something.
 It was unreal.

 The Jobim album is one of the 2 best he did at Reprise.
 One of the four songs he did the night I was there (10/30/67) was a stunning rendition of Dindi.
 He was in superb voice for that album.